jaywunder/jaywunder.github.io/projects.md

 ### [Tap Tap Pop!](/tap-tap-pop)

 #### A clone of "Pop the Lock" for my senior passages project about artificial intelligence.
 Currently there's no AI playing on the public version.
-I might make a scoreboard soon in the future...

 ### [Forest Fire](/forest-fire)